Cookie Consent

 The manual route to generating and managing MSAs is simple, though often inefficient.

-4. Finally, it's time to collect signatures and capture key details to complete the approval cycle.
-This is a tedious process as it is very challenging to coordinate with multiple stakeholders and track the status of the document.
+After all is said and done, it's time to collect signatures and capture important details to complete the approval cycle.
+As you can already imagine, this is backbreaking work, especially when it comes to coordinating with several stakeholders and tracking the status of the document.

 MSAs go through multiple cycles of negotiations and are updated periodically during this process.
 However, some departments might refer to older versions of the document, doubling the work for the legal team.